 Religious women or women in roles like community activists–women in the throes of loss–widows and mothers that have lost their children–are “queens.”

 Women that show their racial pride by wearing natural hair and diasporic garb are “queens.”

-But by calling only specific types of women “queens,” we elevate these women above other types of women.
-We create a hierarchy.
+And by calling only specific types of women “queens,” we elevate these women above other types of women.